Promoting British Values at Timbercroft

 The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
 The government set out its definition of British values in the 2011 Prevent Strategy.
 At Timbercroft these values are reinforced regularly and in the following ways:

 Democracy is rife within the school.
 Pupils have the opportunity to have their voices heard through our School Council and Pupil questionnaires and regularly have the opportunity to express their views.
 The elections for School Council are based solely on pupil votes.
 Our school rules and rewards are discussed with the children and decided collectively.

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service etc. are a part of our curriculum and aspiration and achievement week and help reinforce this message.

-Part of our school ethos and behaviour policy has revolved around Core Values such as ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
-Respect for others is reiterated through our classroom and learning rules, as well as our behaviour policy.
-PE lessons promoting the concept of ‘fair play’.
+Part of our school ethos and behaviour policy revolves around core values such as ‘Respect’, and pupils are part of discussions and assemblies related to what this means and how it is shown.
+Respect for others is reiterated through our golden rules, as part of our behaviour policy.

 Tolerance of those of Different Faiths and Beliefs